tobiasbiegert/study_projects/seminar_predictive_data_analytics/README.md

 - [Report_Predictive_Data_analytics.pdf](https://github.com/tobiasbiegert/study_projects/blob/main/seminar_predictive_data_analytics/Report_Predictive_Data_Analytics.pdf): The seminar report summarizing the project's findings.
 - [Code_Predictive_Data_Analytics.ipynb](https://github.com/tobiasbiegert/study_projects/blob/main/seminar_predictive_data_analytics/Code_Predictive_Data_Analytics.ipynb): Jupyter Notebook containing the code for the analysis.

-## Project Description

-[Provide a brief description of your Predictive Data Analytics seminar project.
-Explain the problem, the approach you took, and the key findings or results.]

 ## Purpose

 - This seminar project I attempt to predict the occurance and size of wildﬁres in the continental United States.